sosukesuzuki/angular-html-parser/aio/content/guide/hierarchical-dependency-injection.md

 For example, in the following `SelfComponent`, notice the injected `LeafService` in the constructor.

-<code-example header="resolution-modifiers/src/app/self-no-data/self-no-data.component.ts" path="resolution-modifiers/src/app/self-no-data/self-no-data.component.ts" region="self-no-data-component"></code-example>
+<code-example header="src/app/self-no-data/self-no-data.component.ts" path="resolution-modifiers/src/app/self-no-data/self-no-data.component.ts" region="self-no-data-component"></code-example>

-In this example, there is a parent provider and injecting the service will return the value, however, injecting the service with `@Self()` and `@Optional()` will return `null` because `@Self()` tells the injector to stop searching in the current host element.
+In this example, there is a parent provider and injecting the service will return the value, however, injecting the service with `@Self()` and `@Optional()` will return `null` because `@Self()` tells the injector to only search in the current host element.

 Another example shows the component class with a provider for `FlowerService`.
-In this case, the injector looks no further than the current `ElementInjector` because it finds the `FlowerService` and returns the yellow flower <code>&#x1F33C;</code>.
+In this case, the injector looks no further than the current `ElementInjector` because it finds the `FlowerService` and returns the tulip <code>&#x1F337;</code>.

-<code-example header="resolution-modifiers/src/app/self/self.component.ts" path="resolution-modifiers/src/app/self/self.component.ts" region="self-component"></code-example>
+<code-example header="src/app/self/self.component.ts" path="resolution-modifiers/src/app/self/self.component.ts" region="self-component"></code-example>

 ### `@SkipSelf()`